Document Authentication & Legalization

 We will happily discuss and review your documents for authentication and legalization.
 We will make sure your documents have been correctly prepared for each step of the process.
 Contact an IDC expert for more information and to answer your questions.

-It is always recommended to submit an original document for authentication and legalization.
-In many cases, a Certified True Copy of a document can go through the authentication and legalization process.
-However, Global Affairs Canada does not accept copies of vital statistics documents and there are some diplomatic missions that will only accept original documents.
+It is always recommended to submit an original document for apostille, or authentication and legalization.
+In many cases, a Certified True Copy of a document can go through the process.

 Feel free to contact our friendly staff for more information.
 Call us toll-free at 1-888-433-1011 or send us an online enquiry.